Henry Clay Longnecker: Early life

 Longnecker was born in Allen Township, Pennsylvania.
 He graduated from the Norwich Military Academy in Vermont and from Lafayette College in Easton, Pennsylvania.
 He studied law, was admitted to the bar and practiced in Easton.

 He served during the Mexican–American War as first lieutenant, captain, and adjutant in all principal engagements under General Winfield Scott.
 He was wounded at the Battle of Chapultepec on September 13, 1847.
 He returned to Pennsylvania, and served as district attorney of Lehigh County, Pennsylvania, from 1848 to 1850.

 Longnecker was elected as a Republican to the Thirty-sixth Congress.
-During the American Civil War, Longnecker participated in organizing Pennsylvania troops and served in the Union Army as colonel of the Ninth Regiment, Pennsylvania Volunteers.
+During the American Civil War, Longnecker participated in organizing Pennsylvania troops and served in the Union Army as colonel of the Fifth Regiment, Pennsylvania Volunteers.
 He resumed the practice of his profession in Allentown, Pennsylvania, in 1865.
-He served as associate judge of Lehigh County in 1867, and died in Allentown in 1871.
-Interment in Fairview Cemetery.
+He served as associate judge of Lehigh County in 1867.
+He died in Allentown on September 16, 1871, and was interred in Fairview Cemetery.